 - Addiction to controlled substances, which requires you to also prove that your substance abuse is related to one of the other above mental disorders.
 You may also qualify if your drug use is due to neurological or digestive disorders identified in other sections of the Listing of Impairments.

 Even if your mental impairment does not fall into one of the nine official conditions on the Listing of Impairments, you may still be eligible for SSDI.
 A disability claims examiner takes a very similar view of mental conditions as physical issues: The focus is on whether you have a functional capacity to work, in consideration of the limitations of your mental disorder.
 Your medical records are important, but not as critical as they would be when in supporting an SSDI claim for a physical condition.
 In assessing functional capacity, the SSA turns to various sources, including:

 - Documentation regarding your daily activities, such as shopping, tending your finances, personal hygiene, household tasks, and similar acts;

 - Your ability to interact with family, friends, acquaintances, neighbors, and others in social settings; and,

 - Any evidence demonstrating how well you can appropriately and effectively communicate with individuals who may be present in a work environment.

 Schedule a Consultation with an SSDI Lawyer

-For more information on how to apply for SSDI benefits for a mental disorder, please contact Steinhardt, Siskind and Associates, LLC to schedule a free consultation with one of our attorneys.
+For more information on how to apply for SSDI benefits for a mental disorder, please contact Steinhardt, Siskind and Lieberman, LLC to schedule a free consultation with one of our attorneys.
 We serve clients throughout Maryland from our offices in Glen Burnie, Owings Mills, Ellicott City, and Annapolis.